jina-ai/finetuner/docs/walkthrough/choose-backbone.md

 ## Text-to-Text Models

 We support two different variations of the `bert` model for text-to-text encoding tasks.
-- `bert-base-en` is a raw pre-trained model, and should be used if you want to train something from scratch or train a model on a task where a notion of similarity you want to finetune on is very different from what's usually considered as similar.
+- `bert-base-en` is a pre-trained model that has undergone no finetuning.
+  It should be used if you want to train something from scratch or train a model on a task where a notion of similarity you want to finetune on is very different from what's usually considered as similar.
 - `sbert-base-en` has been fine-tuned once by [sentence-transformers](https://www.sbert.net/) on the [MS MARCO](https://microsoft.github.io/msmarco/) dataset on top of BERT.
   It is designed for matching web search queries to short text passages and is a suitable backbone for traditional text-to-text search tasks.

-These transformer-based models are loaded from the huggingface [transformers](https://github.com/huggingface/transformers) library.
+These transformer-based models are loaded using the huggingface [transformers](https://github.com/huggingface/transformers) library.
 It is also worth mentioning that these two models have the same `output_dim`, meaning that the shape of the embeddings produced are the same.